ibm-cloud-docs/satellite/locations.md

    ne1d37313068166254bcb-edfc0a8ba65085c5081eced6816c5b9c-ce00.us-east.satellite.appdomain.cloud   ne1d37313068166254bcb-edfc0a8ba65085c5081eced6816c5b9c-c000.us-east.satellite.appdomain.cloud        None             created           ne1d37313068166254bcb-edfc0a8ba65085c5081eced6816c5b9c-ce00   default
    ```
    {: screen}

-8. **Amazon Web Services, Google Cloud Platform, and Microsoft Azure**: To enable the {{site.data.keyword.openshiftshort}} web console for subsequent {{site.data.keyword.satelliteshort}} clusters and allow access to your clusters from your local machine, register and add the public IP addresses of your virtual instances to your location's DNS record.

-   1. From the previous step, note the private IP addresses of your virtual instances that were automatically registered and added to your location's DNS record.
-   2. Use your cloud provider's dashboard to retrieve the matching public IP addresses of your virtual instances.
-   3. Register the public IP addresses of your virtual instances and add them to your location's DNS record.
-      ```
-      ibmcloud sat location dns register --ip <ip_address1> --ip <ip_address2> --ip <ip_address3> --location <location_name_or_ID>
-      ```
-      {: pre}

-      Updating the DNS record can take up to 2 hours to complete.
-      {: note}

-      To enable the {{site.data.keyword.openshiftshort}} console and access to a cluster from your local machhine, you must also change the cluster's subdomain DNS record to use the public IP addresses of your virtual instances.
-This step is required after you created a {{site.data.keyword.openshiftlong_notm}} cluster in {{site.data.keyword.satelliteshort}}.
-For more information, see step 7 in [Creating {{site.data.keyword.openshiftshort}} clusters on {{site.data.keyword.satelliteshort}} from the CLI](/docs/openshift?topic=openshift-satellite-clusters#satcluster-create-cli).
-      {: note}

-9. To continue to use the location for production workloads, repeat these steps to attach more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
+8. To continue to use the location for production workloads, repeat these steps to attach more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
 For more information, see [Adding capacity to your {{site.data.keyword.satelliteshort}} location control plane](#control-plane-scale).

 ### What's next?
 {: #location-control-plane-next}